 - How we identify and support children's learning and development needs

-• The majority of the staff have attended one or more of the following specific training courses which support learning needs:- Making Sense (Sensory Processing training), Makaton, Early Language Development Programme, Emotion Coaching, Five to Thrive and Behaviour Management training.
-Most staff are aware of the importance of attachment through training, but have not attended any training which has specifically dealt with this topic alone. • • Kneehigh follows specific targets written by outside professionals, e.g. SLT, Senior SENCO, Educational Psychologist, ASD Worker, sensory loss team, Dietician, recognising that continuity of practice between all professionals is essential in progressing a child's learning effectively. • Kneehigh's staff use Makaton daily as part of general practice. • Where necessary we use visual supports, e.g. Visual timetables, traffic lights, to support and manage children's learning and behaviour. • We have a specific language programme targeted for children, see above. • Where necessary we carry out small group work for identified children in order to enhance their understanding and learning.
+• The majority of the staff have attended one or more of the following specific training courses which support learning needs:- Making Sense (Sensory Processing training), Makaton, Early Language Development Programme, Emotion Coaching, Five to Thrive and Social Emotional and Mental Health training.
+Most staff are aware of the importance of attachment through training, but have not attended any training which has specifically dealt with this topic alone. • • Kneehigh follows specific targets written by outside professionals, e.g. SALT, Senior SENCO, Educational Psychologist, ASD Worker, sensory loss team, Dietician, recognising that continuity of practice between all professionals is essential in progressing a child's learning effectively. • Kneehigh's staff use Makaton daily as part of general practice. • We use visual supports, e.g. Visual timetables, traffic lights, spot timers, to support and manage children's learning and behaviour. • We have a specific language programme targeted for children, see above. • Where necessary we carry out small group work for identified children in order to enhance their understanding and learning.

 - Links we have to other agencies

 • At Kneehigh we have had the experience of working with most of the following professionals:- speech therapist, Senior Locality SENCO, Educational Psychologist, CDC teacher, Portage team, Early Years Inclusion Worker, ASD Worker, Behaviour Support Team, CAMHS, Teacher of the deaf, Visual Impairment team, Paediatrician, Occupational Therapist, Physiotherapist, Family support, Social Worker/CHIN team, Health Visitor, Early Support.

 - How we support children transferring to school